-You can connect an additional computer or device to your network by connecting one end of an Ethernet cable (also called network cable) from your computer or device Ethernet port (also called network port) to one of the available LAN ports labeled 1,2,3,4 on your router.
+You can connect additional computers or other network enabled devices to your network by using Ethernet cables to connect them to one of the available LAN ports labeled 1,2,3,4 on your router.
 Check the status of the LED indicators (1, 2, 3, or 4) on the front panel of your router to ensure the physical cable connection from your computer or device.